smwesten-usgs/swb2/doc/src/raw/0004b_general_discussion_of_gridded_datasets.md

 This particular file contains three classes of metadata: dimensions, variables, and global attributes.
 As can be seen above, the file contains data about 4 “dimensions”: x, y, time, and nv.
 Nine variables are defined, each of which is references in terms of the dimensions.
 The key variable in the file is “prcp”—the daily precipitation value. prcp is defined at each time (day) in the file for all values of x and y.
 Note the way that dates and times are specified in the NetCDF file: as a real-valued number of days since 1980-01-01 00:00:00 UTC.

 SWB does not have the ability to make sense of much of this metadata.
 It is the user’s responsibility to be aware of the physical units that each of the datasets is stored in.
-Control file directives may be used to convert precipitation in metric units (mm/day) to inches per day.
-We recommend examining the output values of air temperature and precipitation in order to verify that any such unit conversions have been done correctly.
+Control file directives may be used to convert precipitation in metric units (mm/day) to inches per day. __We recommend examining the SWB output values of air temperature and precipitation in order to verify that any such unit conversions have been done correctly.__ It is particularly easy to get the temperature conversion wrong; SWB will run happily, air temperatures will never make it very high, resulting in unrealistically elevated potential recharge values.

 In addition, SWB cannot parse the variables and attributes associated with any map projection that may have been used when the NetCDF file was created.
 The user needs to be aware of the geographic projection (if any) that was used.
 If the gridded data do not match the SWB project bounds exactly, a “PROJ4 string” must be provided to enable SWB to translate between project coordinates and the NetCDF file coordinates.